The Indian startup economy crossed a major milestone as it added the 100th Indian startup to the unicorn club in 2022

-While 2021 was the year of record-breaking funding, 2022 has seen India achieve a historic landmark in the first few months.
-The focus should now be on the sustainability of these 100 unicorns and helping a new set of Indian startups turn unicorns.
+While 2021 was the year of record-breaking funding, 2022 has seen India achieve a historic landmark in the first few months with 22 Indian startups entering the unicorn club.
+The focus should now be on the sustainability of these 100+ unicorns and helping a new set of Indian startups turn unicorns.

 List Of Unicorns In India

-Collectively, the 100 Indian unicorns have raised a total of $90 Bn in funding to date and are valued at around $333 Bn combined.
-We at Inc42 have been tracking the Indian unicorns since 2016.
+Collectively, the 110 Indian unicorns have raised a total of $99 Bn in funding to date and are valued at around $347 Bn combined.
+We at Inc42 have been tracking Indian unicorns since 2016.